MatiasLappalainen/faceit-stats-api/README.md

 # Faceit stats api

-This is the api project for tracking personal faceit stats For the client go to: https://github.com/MatiasLappalainen/faceit-stats-client
+This is a project for tracking personal [faceit](https://faceit.com) stats.

+This is a repostory for the api and frontend can be found at: https://github.com/MatiasLappalainen/faceit-stats-client

 > Note this is still a work in progress